vsrinivas/fuchsia/bin/ledger/tests/benchmark/README.md

     * `backlog_many_small_entries.tspec`: many small entries
     * `backlog_small_entry_updates.tspec`: small entry, but a long commit history
+    * `disk_space_synced_entries.tspec`: how much disk space does ledger take on a writer and a reader device, when several entries have been written (in one commit) on one device and then downloaded on another?
+    * `disk_space_synced_updates.tspec`: how much disk space does ledger take on a writer and a reader device, when several commits with updates has been made on one device and then downloaded on another?
 * __Convergence__: Several devices make concurrent changes to the page.
 How long does it take for all devices to see each other changes?
     * `convergence.tspec`: two devices